lourencoprudencio/Secure-Password/README.md

 Project Description:

-Welcome to the NOVA Secure Password project!
-This web application was created to encourage members of the NOVA School of Business and Economics (NOVA SBE) [ https://www.novasbe.unl.pt/ ] community to create strong and secure passwords.
+Welcome to the Secure Password project!
+This web application was created to encourage community to create strong and secure passwords.
 With the growing importance of cybersecurity, it is essential to use passwords that effectively protect your personal information and accounts.

 Your privacy and data security are fully guaranteed.
 This page is completely secure because any information you enter is neither sent to any server nor stored in any location.
 Each session on the site is unique, and once the session is closed, any entered data is permanently erased and cannot be recovered.